 The BAS shall monitor the lighting system though the BACnet interface

-The BAS contractor shall provide programming to totalize the lighting system demand kW as received though a BACnet object from the lighting control system
+Provide programming to totalize the lighting system demand kW as received though a BACnet object from the lighting control system

-The BAS contractor shall provide all programming required to establish trend objects for the lighting system as indicated on the attached points list.
+Provide all programming required to establish trend objects for the lighting system as indicated on the attached points list.

-APPENDIX A

 System Point Lists

 Purpose: The following point list tables identify the general system control and monitoring points expected to be implemented for each system.
 Additional points may be needed to fully implement the control sequences and calculation algorithms.
 This should be included in the submittals specified in other sections.
 All additional points shall be follow the point naming convention established in related sections.